Roxythe/GameDevPortfolio/README.md

 [Read More](./About_Me.md)

 ## Featured Projects
 - [Arcane Invaders](https://github.com/Roxythe/ArcaneInvaders): A class project I made with two other schoolmates for an assignment.
 The game is a reskin of space invaders with 3D models.
-The project was written in C++ via MSCV and uses Vulkan Rendering API. \n
+The project was written in C++ via MSCV and uses Vulkan Rendering API.
 - [Arcane Invaders Itch Download](https://roxythelharding.itch.io/arcane-invaders): Download link for the current build of Arcane Invaders on Itch.io
 - [Random Level Generator](https://github.com/Roxythe/RandomLevelGenerator): An independent project I made to practice using SFML library and learning to make my code more modular in C++.
 - [Game of Life](https://github.com/Roxythe/GameOfLife): A simulation of Conway's Game of Life, showcasing algorithm implementation in C++.